 Why The Nature Conservancy Works in West Tennessee

-The ecologically-distinct lands and waters of West Tennessee provide a number of unique habitats types for fish and wildlife that are not found anywhere else in the state.
+The ecologically distinct lands and waters of West Tennessee provide a number of unique habitat types for fish and wildlife that are not found anywhere else in the state.
 Additionally, the Mississippi River and its floodplains are recognized across our organization as a conservation priority.
 The Nature Conservancy has focused on conservation of the biologically rich Hatchie River, the longest unchannelized river in the region and one of the richest in aquatic wildlife.